Full Ellipsoid Embeddings and Toric Mutations: Existence of Sharp Sequences of Ellipsoid Embeddings

 \subsubsection{The symplectic domains in Figure \ref{fig:IntroTable}}

-The combinatorial reason that sharp ellipsoid staircases can be constructed for the domains in Figure \ref{fig:IntroTable} is that they have almost-toric basis with a smooth toric vertex, which admit infinitely many polytope mutations to triangular almost-toric polytopes, with the smooth toric vertex fixed.
-The nine polytopes in Figure \ref{fig:IntroTable} are a subset of the 16 reflexive polytope \cite{PolyMut3}.
+The combinatorial reason that sharp ellipsoid staircases can be constructed for the domains in Figure \ref{fig:IntroTable} is that they have almost toric basis with a smooth toric vertex, which admit infinitely many polytope mutations to triangular almost toric polytopes, with the smooth toric vertex fixed.
+The nine polytopes in Figure \ref{fig:IntroTable} are a subset of the 16 reflexive polytopes \cite{PolyMut3}.

-These reflexive polytopes also yield one symplectic domains inside of $Bl_1(\C\P^2)$, and two symplectic domains inside of $Bl_2(\C\P^2)$, the three of them with infinitely many triangular polytope mutations.
-The same arguments presented in this article construct infinitely many ellipsoid embeddings $E(1,a_n)$, with $(a_n)_{n\in\N}$ a convergent sequence.
-Nevertheless, these ellipsoid embeddings are {\it not} sharp.
+These reflexive polytopes also yield one symplectic domain inside of $Bl_1(\C\P^2)$, and two symplectic domains inside of $Bl_2(\C\P^2)$, the three of them with infinitely many triangular polytope mutations.
+The arguments presented in this article provide infinitely many ellipsoid embeddings $E(1,a_n)$, with $(a_n)_{n\in\N}$ a convergent sequence, into $Bl_1(\C\P^2)$ and $Bl_2(\C\P^2)$.
+Nevertheless, these ellipsoid embeddings are {\it not} full.
 The twelve symplectic domains presented in \cite{DCG_Staircase} are precisely the nine domains in Figure \ref{fig:IntroTable} with the addition of these three domains.
 At this stage, it seems rather natural to ask about the remaining four, of the sixteen, reflexive polytopes.
 It might be possible to extract interesting staircases using our polytope mutation methods, however, the sequence of polytope mutations shall {\it not} be of triangular polytopes.
 The reader is referred to \cite{PolyMut1,PolyMut3} for a thorough study of the mutation classes of reflexive polytopes. $\Box$